rettopnivek/nROUSE/README.md

 # nROUSE

-A R package for simulating and fitting the nROUSE model (Huber and O'Reilly, 2003).
+The R package nROUSE provides a set of functions to simulate and estimate the nROUSE model (Huber & O'Reilly, 2003; Rieth & Huber, 2017).
+The nROUSE model is a neural network model that accounts for accuracy performance in experimental paradigms that involve perceptual identification with repetition priming.
+The model posits that manipulations of prime type and duration influence accuracy performance via the non-linear interaction of lingering perceptual activation and neural habituation.

 ## Getting started